andrewmapimagery/Cancer200ApiAndroid/README.md

 See the example app Cancer200SdkDemo for a working example:

 **Cancer200SdkDemo** - A simple example which opens a MapActivity Activity as the main window in an app.
-Preferences and Routes Activities are launced by buttons on the top left of the Map Activity.
+Preferences and Routes Activities are launched by buttons on the top left of the Map Activity.
 Resources and object code versions of the Activities are contained in the libary

 ### Initialisation of the Cancer200Api